Field sobriety testing: United Kingdom

+PITs can only be conducted by specifically trained officers.
+While all frontline officers receive training in breath testing, a separate 3 day course is required to deliver PITs and roadside drug tests; this course is only routinely taken by specialist traffic police officers.
+Additionally, PITs may only be conducted by officers wearing uniform.
+The RTA also requires the government to publish and review a specific code of practice for PITs.

+PITs have been criticised for a number of reasons.
+Some argue that the tests lack scientific validation, with the Faculty of Forensic and Legal Medicine withdrawing their support for PITs as the test had never been calibrated using a control group of drivers not under the influence of drink or drugs.
+Another criticism is that "impairment" is poorly defined in legislation and police guidelines, and that the tests would also measure impairment not caused by drink or drugs.
+Similarly, PITs are often criticised for being subjective, with studies of similar field tests producing high numbers of false positives.
+Further, unlike the DEC system it is based on, PITs do not score subjects based off certain indicators or have a set pass/fail mark, with officers having to make a general decision based on what they observe.

 United States

-United States law on DUI primarily falls under state law, but is still subject to federal Constitutional requirements.
+In the United States, DUI primarily falls under state law, but is still subject to federal constitutional requirements, specifically the Fifth Amendment right against self-incrimination.
 Thus, in all jurisdictions, participation in FSTs is voluntary.

-In the US, the legal procedure is police stop (Police stop requiring "reasonable suspicion" or another qualified reason for a police stop), probable cause, and arrest.
-FSTs are requested in the police stop phase, and are used to provide tangible evidence sufficient to meet the requirements for probable cause for an arrest.
-Evidential tests are performed in the arrest stage, although the terminology may vary.
-Regardless of the terminology, in order to sustain a conviction based on evidential tests, probable cause must be shown (or the suspect must volunteer to take the evidential test without implied consent requirements being invoked).
+In the US, the legal procedure is 'police stop' (police stop requiring "reasonable suspicion" or another qualified reason for a police stop), 'probable cause', and 'arrest'.
+FSTs are requested in the 'police stop' phase, and are used to provide tangible evidence sufficient to meet the requirements for 'probable cause' for an arrest.
+Evidential tests are performed in the 'arrest' stage, although the terminology may vary.
+Regardless of the terminology, in order to sustain a conviction based on evidential tests, 'probable cause' must be shown (or the suspect must volunteer to take the evidential test without implied consent requirements being invoked).

 Police are not obliged to advise the suspect that participation in a FST or other pre-arrest procedures is voluntary.
 In contrast, formal evidentiary tests given under implied consent requirements are considered mandatory.